Our Mission is Safety

 NSC has tracked fatality trends and issued estimates for nearly 100 years.
 All estimates are subject to slight increases and decreases as the data mature.
-NSC collects fatality data every month from all 50 states and the District of Columbia and uses data from the National Center for Health Statistics, so deaths occurring within one year of the crash and on both public and private roadways – such as parking lots and driveways – are included in the estimates.
+NSC collects fatality data every month from all 50 states and the District of Columbia, and uses data from the National Center for Health Statistics, so that deaths occurring within one year of the crash and on both public and private roadways – such as parking lots and driveways – are included in the estimates.

 To help ensure safer roads, NSC urges motorists to:

-NSC has issued traffic fatality estimates since 1921.
+The National Safety Council has issued traffic fatality estimates since 1921.
 Supplemental estimate information, including estimates for each state, can be found here.